 Every day we learn new skills and techniques and help solve problems for artists, makers, and entrepreneurs.
-Now it’s your turn to solve a real-world problem and make a difference!
+Now it’s your turn to learn how robots can make a difference!

 How the Robotic Innovation Challenge works!

-The competition is open to students in 4th, 5th, 6th, 7th & 8th grades.
+The challenge is open to students in 4th, 5th, 6th, 7th & 8th grades.